Today's Bible Reading: 2 Timothy 4

 Reflecting and Thinking

-Have you considered why Paul so confidently faced the end of his life?
+Have you considered why and how Paul so confidently faced the end of his life?
 What was it about him?
-Was it not that he had lived out the advice he was giving to Timothy-preach and teach constantly and consistently, patiently encourage, stay focused, endure, do the work to which God calls you.
+Was it not that he had lived out the advice he was giving to Timothy -- preach and teach constantly and consistently, patiently encourage, stay focused, endure, do the work to which God calls you.
 The conclusion of a life well spent is confident readiness.

-Reflect on the journey you have made to this point in life.
+Reflect on the journey you have completed to this point in life.
 How are you doing with the calling and claim of God in your life?
 Selfishness is the tool of Satan.
-Evaluate how often you suit your own desires rather than what God wants.
+Evaluate how often you suit your own desires rather than doing what God wants.
 Consider how easy it is to hear what we want to hear rather than what God is trying to communicate to us.
-Finally, consider the meaning of the words, "longed for his appearance."
+Finally, consider the meaning of the phrase, "to long for his appearance."
 What does it mean to long for something?
-Are we eagerly anticipating Jesus' return, longing for his appearance?
+Are we eagerly anticipating Jesus' return, longing for his appearing?